simvue-io/docs/docs/python-client/getting-started.md

 B[Filesystem] --> C[Simvue sender];
 C --> D[Simvue server];
 ```
-A single `simvue_sender` is can be used for any number of running tasks being monitored by Simvue.
+A single `simvue_sender` can be used for any number of running tasks being monitored by Simvue.

 ### Setup